On Intersecting Conformal Defects: Two Defects: RG on the Edge

 This is a nice tractable example of a perturbative RG flow that can be studied with the tools that were presented.
 We consider a bulk theory in $d=3-\epsilon$ dimensions with $N$ scalar fields that is described by the tricritical model,

 The operators $\phi^{2}$ and $\phi^{4}$ have dimensions close to and 1 and 2 respectively, and are hence available for constructing the different geometric objects studied above.
-The bulk coupling has the following beta-function to leading order in epsilon \cite{PhysRevLett.48.574,PhysRevB.37.5257},
+The bulk coupling has the following beta function to leading order in epsilon \cite{PhysRevLett.48.574,PhysRevB.37.5257},

 At the IR fixed point $\lambda^{*}=\frac{2\pi^{2}\epsilon}{3\left(3N+22\right)}$, the operators $\phi^{2}$ and $\phi^{4}$ assume the following anomalous dimensions,

 To utilize conformal perturbation theory in what follows, we use the following data,